-Examples of GOALI Mechanisms
+GOALI Program Mechanisms

-These guidelines provide additional information regarding the characteristics of the GOALI mechanisms for the industry-university collaboration in NSF directorates.
+These guidelines provide additional information regarding the characteristics of the GOALI program mechanisms for the industry-university collaboration in NSF directorates.
 The proposers may combine or modify these mechanisms to meet their interests, or propose other arrangements to achieve directorate GOALI objectives.
 Proposers interested in submitting proposals for GOALI must contact the appropriate NSF program director in their area of research/education prior to proposal submission.
-Some programs may only consider supplement proposals while other programs may only fund full proposals.
+Some programs may only consider requests for supplemental funding while other programs may only fund full proposals.